Brijbhushan Rajpoot

-Brijbhushan Rajput is an Indian politician and a member of 17th Uttar Pradesh Assembly of Charkhari, Uttar Pradesh of India.
+Brijbhushan Rajpoot is an Indian politician and a member of 17th Uttar Pradesh Assembly of Charkhari, Uttar Pradesh of India.
 He represents the Charkhari constituency of Uttar Pradesh and is a member of the Bharatiya Janata Party.

 Political career

 Brijbhushan Rajpoot is a son of Ganga Charan Rajput (ex M.P.
 Loksabha and Rajya Sabha) has been a member of the 17th Legislative Assembly of Uttar Pradesh.
 Since 2017, he has represented the Charkhari constituency and is a member of the BJP.

 On 29 November 2018, Rajpoot made a 5-year-old disabled boy MLA for a day.